DSR-RHIT/creating-reproducible-reports/pages/111_calibration-graph.md

 ### check yourself

-Navigate to your results directory. it should look like this:
+Navigate to your scripts and results directories.
+They should look like this:

+    scripts\
+      |-- 01_calibr_data-reshaping.Rmd
+      |-- 02_calibr_data-tidying.Rmd
+      `-- 03_calibr_graph.Rmd

     results\
       |-- 02_calibr_data-tidying.csv
       `-- 03_calibr_graph.png